Skip to main content

 Part 2: Previous Hacks

-Analysis of real-world DeFi hacks and how assertions could have prevented them.
-These case studies show how assertions catch vulnerabilities that slip through audits and testing.
+Explanation pages that analyze real-world DeFi hacks and show how assertions could have prevented them.
 View the previous hacks analysis →

-Curated assertion patterns organized by security category.
-These examples demonstrate proactive security measures you can implement to protect your protocols.
+Reference pages that catalog reusable assertion patterns by security category.
 View the complete use cases catalog → All sections include assertion code examples, explanations of the vulnerability or pattern being addressed, and minimal protocol interfaces for context.